Month: March 2020

 • Verify that data, such as numbers and dates, are in the correct format as required by the CMMS

-During the course of the data cleansing process, you may encounter missing information or the need for additional information.
-Now is a good time to add any extra data to the dataset, if necessary.
+During the data cleaning process, you may encounter gaps in your maintenance data.
+Now is a good time to add any extra data to the dataset.
 If you discover missing information after data importation, it can be entered manually.
+If your implementation timeline allows, you may also wish to collect data for non-critical assets as well.

-Each CMMS has its own preconditions regarding incoming data, such as what data is required and in what format the import file should exist.
-Work with your CMMS vendor if you have any confusion about terminology, the structure of the import file, or other formatting requirements.
+Each CMMS has its own data file requirements regarding what data is required, data formats, and file formats.
+Work with your CMMS vendor if you have any confusion about terminology, file structure, or other formatting requirements.

-Before you import data, take the opportunity to review the dataset for any errors one last time.
+Before you import data, take one last opportunity to review your data for any errors or inaccuracies.
 Once maintenance data is in the system, it may not be easy or quick to clear out.
 Minor errors can be corrected after importation, however.

-Your data preparation and cleansing efforts will all be for naught if larger changes regarding data entry do not take place.
-The last thing you want is for workers to continue using poor data entry practices with the new system.
+Your data preparation and cleaning efforts will all be for naught unless you establish good data entry practices to safeguard the integrity of your maintenance data.
+The last thing you want is for bad maintenance data to infiltrate your CMMS.

-Configuration options, such as the ability to require field values, helps avoid incomplete records from being created.
+Configuration options, such as the ability to set required data entry fields, helps avoid incomplete records from being created.
 In some systems, administrators can even control what type of data a field will accept.
 Discuss configuration options with the vendor during product setup.

-Finally, train you employees on any new policies or procedures for using the system.
+Finally, train your employees on any new policies or procedures for using the system.
 If bad habits aren’t broken, you’ll be back to square one in no time.